calaldees/teacherEducation/teacherEducation/_sessions.md

     * Task: How are [[fundamental_british_values]] considered in the schools delivery of Computing

 * Mentor WB 11th March (week before SP16)
-    * What is the hidden curriculum and how does it manifest in this school?
+    * What is the [[hidden-curriculum]] curriculum and how does it manifest in this school?
     * What are the literacy and numeracy school policies and how are they embedded in planning and teaching?
         * #3/p-SubjCur-LearnHow-build_written_fluency
         * #3/r-SubjCur-LearnHow-build_reading_enjoyment